Wiz34/Project2/README.md

 The functional components will consist of a Header, Footer, Main, videolist, imagelist, asteroidlist

-i will have three scrollable bars of imaages videos and text when the images are clicked theyll will pop up and extend out with relevant images. the videos will be able to play within the sliding bars. and the asteroid info will be on another page where user can search data based on input
+i will have three scrollable bars of images videos and text when the images are clicked theyll will pop up and extend out with descriptive text. the videos will be able to play within the sliding bars. and the asteroid info will be on another page where user can search data based on input

+will also have a page that shows the APOD..
+Astronomy picture of the day upon clicking a button, theres is a date parameter so i will potentially be able to make it random